KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  More information can be found in the :ref:`related chapter <in-processing-/-book-cart-locations-label>` in this manual.
+-  More information can be found in the :ref:`related chapter <in-processing-book-cart-locations-label>` in this manual.

 .. _staffsearchresultsdisplaybranch-label: